 Things that can Help for Pain

 Can you take medication while breastfeeding?
-There are many medications that can be taken during breastfeeding...
+Many meds can be taken during breastfeeding...